mayeco/patagonia/ELI5.md

 **TERMINATION CONDITIONS**:

-- If content type unclear: Ask the developer for clarification and STOP
+- If the content type is unclear: Ask the developer for clarification and STOP
-- If explanation becomes too complex: Simplify and provide basic explanation
+- If the explanation becomes too complex: Simplify and provide basic explanation
 - If the developer requests specific format: Adapt and complete
-- Always provide explanation within 5 minutes of processing
+- Always provide the explanation within 5 minutes of processing

 ## STEPS